 29. Sarah Stage

-This model and mama works hard for her body.
+This model and mama works hard for her body and perfect legs.

 Strong hamstrings don’t happen overnight.
-Work hard, recover, and eat healthy and you’ll be rocking perfectly toned hamstrings in no time.
+Work hard, recover, and eat healthy (like the ketogenic diet) and you’ll be rocking perfectly toned hamstrings in no time.